ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_03_drawing_slides.md

 Comments are text, which p5 will ignore when executing your script file.

-* Comments are crucially important for making code more understandable.
-* They are furthermore used for documentation and code testing.

 --

+* Crucially important for making code more understandable

+--

+* Documentation and code testing

+---

+## Comments

 Inline comment: